ckesanapalli/davidschirduan.github.io/_posts/2018-11-22-BoneMarshesFlooding.md

 We're about a month and a half away from The Bone Marshes kickstarter, and it's time to continue jabbering about my stuff.

-[Last time](/david/2018/11/BoneMarshesTwist) I talked about the ratation of the marshes and how that provides a unique mapping challenge for your players.
+[Last time](/david/2018/11/BoneMarshesTwist) I talked about the rotation of the marshes and how that provides a unique mapping challenge for your players.

 The second part of The Bone Marshes leans more heavily on the scheduling side of things.
-Witness the Four Chambers of the Marshes, and the flooding therin
+Witness the Four Chambers of the Marshes, and the flooding therin:

 ![98Eight.png]({{site.url}}/images/posts/98Eight.png)